 Sharon Kandris joins Polis Center as director of community informatics.

-The Front Porch Alliance was an initiative of Mayor Stephen Goldsmith to improve neighborhoods by bringing resources to local groups within them.
+Polis conducts The Front Porch Alliance evaluation, an initiative of Mayor Stephen Goldsmith to improve neighborhoods by bringing resources to local groups within them.

 The Center’s Urban Analysis Group provided evaluation advice during the formative phase rather than the traditional retrospective study.